ELIMINATING FINANCIAL BARRIERS

 because of financial challenges

+More than 1 in 10 students of the Halton District School Board live at or near the poverty line.
 When children lack basics like proper clothing, food and school supplies, it has an impact on their ability to learn.
-HLF provides immediate financial support to a growing number of vulnerable Halton District School Board students and their families who are in crisis, in transition to longer-term support, or have short-term funding needs.
-Annually, our Eliminating Barriers Fund supports over 1,000 students with basic necessities to come to school, and ensures another 200 kids can be included in school activities such as field trips, so they can fully participate in learning.
+HLF provides immediate financial support to a growing number of vulnerable students and their families who are in crisis.
+Annually, our Eliminating Barriers Fund provides more than 2,000 students with emergency funds that help them continue coming to school, or allow them to be included in school activities so they can fully participate in learning.

 How the Eliminating Barriers Fund works